Immigration

 Immediately deport any immigrant convicted of a violent crime.

-Abolish the ART Appeals Process
+Reform the ART Appeals Process

 Streamline the deportation process and eliminate costly delays caused by the Administrative Review Tribunal.
 There are almost 400,000 people on bridging visas in Australia.
 They will be required to return to their home country before re-applying for a new visa to Australia.
+An exemption to this rule will apply to the spouse and children, including step-children of an Australian citizen.

 Investigate & Close Fraudulent Education Providers